ndmitchell/hlint/README.md

 Bugs can be reported [on the bug tracker](https://github.com/ndmitchell/hlint/issues).
 There are some issues that I do not intend to fix:

 * HLint operates on each module at a time in isolation, as a result HLint does not know about types or which names are in scope.
+This decision is deliberate, allowing HLint to parallelise and be used incrementally on code that may not type-check.
+If fixities are required to parse the code properly, they [can be supplied](#why-doesnt-hlint-know-the-fixity-for-my-custom--operator).
 * The presence of `seq` may cause some hints (i.e. eta-reduction) to change the semantics of a program.
 * Some transformed programs may require additional type signatures, particularly if the transformations trigger the monomorphism restriction or involve rank-2 types.
 * Sometimes HLint will change the code in a way that causes values to default to different types, which may change the behaviour.